across the world

 4. Leverage Technology

 Lawyers can use technology to accelerate their business development.
-For instance, set up zoom meetings and boost face-to-face interactions digitally (if prospects/clients are reluctant to meet in person).
+For instance, set up Zoom meetings and boost face-to-face interactions digitally (if prospects/clients are reluctant to meet in person).
 Apart from using technology to enhance your marketing and sales efforts, you can use different types of tools to improve networking.
-For instance, Facebook and LinkedIn; the latter is likely to be more effective in building a network with companies that might always look for legal help.
+For instance, Facebook and LinkedIn are likely to be more effective in building a network with companies that might always look for legal help.

 5. Update Your Firm’s Profile